Working with Americans

 American openness and extroversion is commonly known.
 One of its aspects is openness to other cultures.
 They go easy on accents and some cultural specifics.
 However, a serious hurdle for further work can be inability to understand what is being said or express own thoughts.

 The world becomes smaller every day, but cultural differences still stand on our way of efficient cooperation with each other.
 Understanding what your client from another culture expects you to do is a huge advantage and a necessary prerequisite for successful partnership.
-Today we have so many opportunities to get more information about cultural sensitivities of other nations that it is a shame not to use them.
+Today we have so many opportunities to get more information about the cultural sensitivities of other nations that it is a shame not to use them.
 Check out more articles about doing business in other countries: Italy, Germany, Sweden.
-Do you homework!
+Do your homework!

 Alexey has been working at Sigma Software since 2005, and throughout this time has been a software developer, team leader, project manager, department manager, supervised numerous accounts within the company.
 While doing so, he has gained substantial experience in both technical and business aspects of modern software development, which lets him effectively solve clients’ problems, ensure successful delivery operations, and continuously get things done.
 He now heads Sigma Software in the USA, helping company’s clients build startup products from the ground up and developing advanced custom enterprise solutions for well-established brands.